juanmbraga/Unifei/Selected/Heterogenous List (COM111 - Project 1)/README.md

 ## The files
 * Code
-  * All the code for the main and the ADT is here.
+  * All the code for the main function and the ADT is here.
 * Modulo 07 - Trabalho Pratico 01 - Lista Heterogenea.pdf
   * The final document, with the description of concept and implementation.
 * Modulo 07 - Trabalho Pratico 01 - Lista Heterogenea (Slides Introducao).pdf
   * The slides I made to help me illustrate the explanation during the video presentation (not uploaded here)
-* Modulo 07 - Trabalho Pratico 01 - Proposta
+* Proposta.md
-  * The assignment document with all of the instructions
+  * The instructions for the assignment
 * On the concept of Heterogeneous Lists.md
   * A short text in which I try to explain the concept in a calmer and concise way (the video presentation had a time limit)